The São Jorge dos Erasmos sugar mill was built in the newly founded town of São Vicente.

 Publicações Relacionadas

-History of Carnival in Northeast Brazil
+History of Carnival in Brazil: Origins and Traditions

-Geography and Climatic Regions of the Brazilian Northeast
+Geography and Climate Regions of Northeast Brazil

 The influence of Arab architecture on the buildings of Pernambuco